ais-one/cookbook/README.md

 # WHY

 > Always Remember Rule #1 - Do Not Let Technical Debt Build Up
 - Ever wondered why you keep rewriting almost the same code when you work on full-stack applications?
-- Do you have trouble keeping the libraries in your different applications?
+- Do you have trouble keeping the libraries in your different applications updated?
 - How often and how long do you spend fixing things when there is a version change in a dependency?

 Well... what started as a CRUD component for VueJS has grown to a full-stack app development cookbook, and further expanded into a way of building and maintaining multiple full-stack applications of different use cases with as little waste as possible, aiming to address those 3 issues above as much as possible!